 Everyone can play a part in developing innovative solutions to the healthcare challenges that we face every day.
 The competition, depending upon the category, is open to all SMEs, NHS organisations and academic institutions in the North East of England and North Cumbria.

-The Categories for the Bright Ideas in Health Awards 2018 are:
+The Categories for the Bright Ideas in Health Awards 2019 are:

-Development of an innovative Device or Technology
+Development of an Innovative Device or Technology

 This category relates to an idea for, or the development of, a new medical device, a new piece of equipment, or a diagnostic, by a member of staff within the NHS, either working independently, as part of a team with other NHS staff members, in collaboration with a company, or in collaboration with a University.

-Innovation Champion of the Year
+Innovation Champion Award

 Demonstrating an Impact upon Patient Safety